-Located in the oldest part of the city, this was the only Amsterdam hotel to make Travel & Leisure's list of the World's Best Hotels in 2007.
-The monumental buildings between two canals have served as a 15th-century convent, the headquarters of the Dutch Admiralty in the Golden Age, the Town Hall and even the site of the current Queen Beatrix's wedding reception in 1966.
+The Sofitel Legend is located in the oldest part of the city and has a historic history to match.
+Its monumental buildings between two canals have served as a 15th-century convent, the headquarters of the Dutch Admiralty in the Golden Age, the Town Hall and even the site of the current Queen Beatrix's wedding reception in 1966.
 It's also the address of the Michelin starred seafood restaurant Bridges.

 Arguably Amsterdam's most unique luxury accommodations, Hotel Pulitzer's 230 guest rooms occupy 25 restored 17th- and 18th-century canal houses between the picturesque Prinsengracht and Keizersgracht canals.